 The MC degree is a 60-semester-hour professional program that prepares counselors for a number of mental health counseling settings, including colleges, universities, schools, organizational settings, healthcare settings, and community and mental health agencies.
 The program can be completed in no less than two years.
-Most students complete the program in 2- 3 years.
+Most students complete the program in 2-3 years.
 For our students graduating in 2017-2018, approximately 69.6% completed the program in two years (typically including summer enrollment), and 100% completed within three years.
 The program is designed for full-time students, but the faculty makes exceptions in cases with extenuating circumstances.

 The Practitioner Track places considerable emphasis on supervised field experiences and specialized clinical coursework.
-In addition to the core courses, students complete 12 graduate credits of clinically-relevant electives (see Appendices \underline{C} and \underline{D}).
+In addition to the core courses, a student completes 12 graduate credits of clinically-relevant electives (see Appendices C and D).
 A comprehensive written examination is required to complete this track.

 The Research Track places joint emphasis on developing research competencies along with supervised field experiences.
-In addition to the core courses, students complete two statistics or methods courses.
-Successful completion of a master's thesis is required in this track.
+In addition to the core courses, a student completes two statistics or methods courses.
+Successful completion of a master's thesis is required to complete this track.